About Building Additional Survey Content

 This process of adding and editing questions in a conjoint or MaxDiff’s survey is the same as in the Survey Platform.
-Click Create a Question to add a new Multiple Choice question, or use the dropdown beside it to select a different question type.
+Click Add new question to add a new multiple choice question, or use the dropdown beside it to select a different question type.

 For more on building questions and customizing their functions, check out the following pages:

 Qtip: Qualtrics has tons of pre-made demographic questions for you to choose from, including a list of all the countries in the world!